SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 ![Log vierer](/guides/devices/netcomm/logs.png)

 From right you can set date range (date from and date to), you can select log file.
-Next you can search the text, and only matching lines are transmited from the device.
+Next you can search the text, and only matching lines are transmitted from the device.
 You can also limit matched lines.o

 Received logs are visible in a list below.
-You can click on it to show log file conent aat the bottom of the page.
-Last requested log is opened automaticly.
+You can click on it to show log file content at the bottom of the page.
+Last requested log is opened automatically.